Kesavar-Kabilar/PySpark-MapReduce/README.md

 ## Overview

-This project explores the analysis of Wikipedia datasets, including page titles and link structures, using big data technologies.
+This project analyzes Wikipedia datasets, including page titles and link structures, using big data technologies.

+*   **Big Data:** This assignment utilizes a substantial Wikipedia dataset, including page titles and link structures, representing a typical big data challenge.
+Distributed processing techniques, like those provided by Spark, are essential for efficiently analyzing this volume of information.

-1. Docker containers provide a standardized development environment for consistent execution.
+*   **Docker:** Docker containers provide a consistent and reproducible environment for both development and grading, crucial because the autograder runs offline.
+All dependencies are pre-packaged within the Docker image, eliminating compatibility issues and ensuring consistent execution.

-2. Apache Spark, a distributed computing system, is used to implement MapReduce algorithms for efficient data processing.
+*   **Apache Spark:** Apache Spark is the core distributed computing framework, enabling efficient data processing through MapReduce algorithms.
+Spark's distributed computing capabilities, along with transformations like map, flatMap, and reduceByKey, are used to perform various data analysis tasks on the Wikipedia data.

 ## Big Data